 If you want a stunning view of the skyline and Chicago River in an outdoor area that sports fresh flowers, fire pits, couches and a bar - try Raised, an Urban Rooftop Bar.
 Under the direction of Executive Chef Russell Shearer and Restaurant Chef Tim Powles, the fresh spring menu boasts: crispy Brussel sprouts with beer mustard, crispy shallot rings; roasted poblano avocado spring pea salsa with charred shallots, tortilla chips, watermelon radish, kohlrabi; mushroom tostadas with crispy corn tortilla, chimichurri, butter bean puree, avocado mousse, carrot & cilantro relish, and Cojita cheese; and bao sliders with lemongrass chicken, cucumber, radish, pickled slaw, cilantro, and jalapeño miso aioli.
 Chef sources ingredients within 200 miles.
 The beverage program features an array of wines on tap, a long list of local craft beers on draft and by the bottle, and specialty cocktails served by the glass or in a shareable decanter.

 The intimate West Loop spot is perfect for a spring outing.
 Chef Jeff Williams just rolled out a new seasonal menu and the subterranean space in a century-old building is perfect respite from the flurry of Washington Street.
-Opt for charred asparagus topped with crispy ham crumbles, pickled ramps and a ribbon of lemon aioli; Market salad - tender baby kale, shaved asparagus, celery and radish, fresh Wisconsin goat cheese in herb vinaigrette; and roasted leeks crowned with brown butter sauce, smoked trout roe and chives.
-Simple and delicious roasted airline chicken breast bathed in chicken jus, herbs and chive oil.
-Finish with Buttermilk Panna Cotta that's topped with strawberries marinated in absinthe, pistachio cake crumble, strawberry puree and African blue basil from Chef's Garden.
-The Happy Hour Charcuterie deal with two varieties of cheese and one meat is a sure bet and regulars love the chicken liver mousse.
+Try charred asparagus topped with crispy ham crumbles, pickled ramps and a ribbon of lemon aioli; Market salad - tender baby kale, shaved asparagus, celery and radish, fresh Wisconsin goat cheese in herb vinaigrette; and roasted leeks crowned with brown butter sauce, smoked trout roe and chives.
+Simple and delicious: roasted airline chicken (boneless breast with the meaty part of the wing still attached) bathed in chicken jus, herbs and chive oil.
+Finish with Buttermilk Panna Cotta topped with strawberries marinated in absinthe, pistachio cake crumble, strawberry puree and African blue basil from Chef's Garden.
+The Happy Hour Charcuterie deal with two varieties of cheese and one meat is a sure bet.

 With a name that has "farm stand" in it, the Lincoln Park eatery sounds like spring incarnate.
 Every inch of the two-story restaurant is flooded with natural light courtesy of oversized windows and first floor windows open up onto the street creating a modern indoor/outdoor vibe during the spring and summer.
 Chef Fernando Osorio keeps the mileage between the farm and what's on your plate as low as possible so sup on Green House Salad made with Mixed field greens, summer Squash, quinoa, white beans, heirloom tomatoes, Parmesan and basil vinaigrette; then how about a juicy veggie burger created from cannellini beans and quinoa, cilantro, mango and avocado; or perfectly seared scallops with leeks, confit potatoes, lemon butter sauce and bright watermelon radish.